 26. Homemade Fish Tank Stand

-Make good use of your scrap wood by shaping this dapper prop to your fish tank.
-Don’t you think your aquatic pet would find this DIY fish tank stand plan a fine accessory to their habitat?
+Make good use of your scrap wood by creating this amazing standfor your fish tank.
+Don’t you think your aquatic pet would find this DIY fish tank stand plan a fine accessory?
 This step-by-step tutorial will teach you how to build one!

 27. Large Aquarium Stand

-A voluminous fish tank that is about 125-gallon will not be a problem for this impressive DIY fish tank stand design.
+Even a voluminous fish tank that holds about 125 gallons will not be a problem for this impressive DIY fish tank stand design.
 The instructions here come with complete illustrations and plan.

 28. Attractive Fish Tank Stand with Canopy

 This DIY fish tank stand is a burly piece of woodwork capable of comfortably hosting a 120-gallon aquarium.
-It features an ingeniously lighted canopy and enough storage.
+It features an ingeniously lit canopy a lot of storage.
 Find out how this marvel is made at Aquaria Central.

 29. Utilitarian Corner Aquarium Stand

-Do you want your den to be more beautiful and artsy while saving on the floor space?
+Do you want your den to be beautiful and artsy while still saving on floor space?
 This clever DIY fish tank stand design is just what you need!
 See how it’s done here.

 30. Metal Fish Tank Stand

 Massive aquariums need a lot of room underneath for filtration, so a DIY fish tank stand with welded steel frame would be your best choice.
-Thus, you don’t have to worry about the stand’s load-bearing capacity.
-A metal fish tank stand is what you’ll need if you have a 20 to 36-inches (or higher) tall aquarium.
+This means you don’t have to worry about the stand’s load-bearing capacity.
 This addresses the problem that wooden aquarium stands have when it comes to handling larger tanks—dividers (waste filtration space), bracing and supports.
 Check out how it’s done and start welding!

 Video Tutorial – 55-Gallon Fish Tank Stand Design

-Fish tank stands raise the beauty and height of your aquarium.
-You might find well-crafted aquarium stand sold at the stores very expensive.
-This has led you to the idea of building one just as good as the one sold at a store to reduce the cost.
+Fish tank stands raise the beauty and height of your aquarium but you will probably find well-crafted aquarium stands sold in stores very expensive.
 Here’s a video tutorial that will teach you how to build an aquarium stand capable of supporting a 55-gallon fish tank.